SolarianZ/UnityAssetQuickAccessTool/README.md

 [中文](./README_CN.md)

-Pin frequently used objects to a separate editor window.
-An enhanced version of Unity's Favorites feature.
+Pin frequently used Unity objects and external files/folders to a separate editor window.
+An enhanced version of the Unity's Favorites feature.

 ![Asset Quick Access Window](./Documents~/imgs/img_sample_asset_quick_access_window.png)

 ## Features

-- Record commonly used assets.
+- Record frequently used resources, including:
+  - Unity assets
+  - Scene objects and components
+  - External files and folders
+- Filter recorded items by category.
-- Quickly locate/open commonly used assets.
+- Quickly locate / open recorded items.
-- Copy asset path.
+- Copy the path of recorded items.
-- Copy asset guid.
+- Copy the guid of recorded items.
-- Copy asset type.
+- Copy the type of recorded items.
-- Show asset in folder.
+- Show recorded items in the folder.

 ## Supported Unity Version